Home Climbing Areas Climbing Routes Guidebooks Free Topos Photos Forum

 Rest Days

 There are a lot of great hikes in the park.
 Some of the favorites are: Chinle Trail, Coalpits Wash, Angel's Landing and Cable Mountain.
 There are also a number of great slot canyons you can learn about on Tom Jones' web site.
 A popular tourist option is to hike The Narrows.
-There is world-class mountain biking just outside the park: Gooseberry Mesa, The Jem Trail and Hurricane Rim Trail are all within 40 minutes drive.
-Zion Bicycles rents bikes and has topos.
-Coral Cliffs movie theatres in Hurricane have a discounted “family” night on Mondays $3.50 (normally $7.50) on current films.
+There is world-class mountain biking just outside the park all within a 40-minute drive: Gooseberry Mesa, The Jem Trail and Hurricane Rim Trail.
+Bike Zion has topos and a lot more info.
+Even closer to the main riding areas is Over the Edge Sports (435-635-5455) Coral Cliffs movie theatres in Hurricane have a discounted “retro” night on Thursdays $5 (normally $9.00) on select current films.

 Nearby Climbing Areas